Healthy Park Walks are back for 2016 and the first one is this Wednesday February 17th.

 If you can’t make it along for the Saturday we do need volunteers to help make up tree guards before the event and may need to do some more planting later on if we don’t finish the job on the 29th, so let us know if you are available.

 The meeting point on Saturday the 29th will be at the park visitors centre at 9.00am.

 Friends of Tarra-Bulga are looking for volunteers to assist with a planting day on Saturday July the 18th.
 This will be the third planting we have undertaken at this site along Diaper Track and we are really starting to see some fantastic results.
 It would be a great opportunity for past volunteers to come along and view the progress being made, but anyone interested in helping restore a towering Mt Ash forest is encouraged to come along.

 The meeting point will be at the park visitors centre at 9.00am.

-One of our most popular volunteer activities is coming up on Saturday May 31st.
-The survey, which monitors trends in the Lyrebird population involves an early start.
+Our annual Lyrebird survey is coming up on Saturday May 30th.
 The meeting place is at the Tarra Bulga National Park Visitors Centre at 6.15 am.
 On arrival the recording process is explained and people are allocated to various monitoring points around the Bulga Park area.

-The survey begins at sunrise with the first Lyrebird calls and only takes half an hour.
+The survey begins at sunrise with the first Lyrebird calls and only takes around half an hour.
 Following the morning chorus, a free cooked breakfast is on offer at the Tarra-Bulga Guest House.
-If you would like to come along you need to contact ranger Craig Campbell (by Wednesday May the 28th on 5172 2508 or email email@example.com.
+If you would like to come along you need to contact us (by Wednesday May the 27th on 0488 035 314 or email firstname.lastname@example.org.
 Wear warm clothing, a parka, bring a watch, a torch and compass (optional).